 Passive Fire Protection (PFP) has been used extensively within the hydrocarbon industry for many decades to mitigate the effects of fire, saving lives and assets.

 But despite this track record it is often the case that the users of PFP do not fully understand key aspects of this important subject, and the hydrocarbon industries have not always taken on board the lessons learned from the past.
 This becomes a real problem as more manufacturers enter the market with new and improved products, offering new features and apparent benefits whilst many of the original materials are still in service.

-What is PFPNet?
+What is the Cost to Join PFPNet?